 However, the question then is: Especially as a start-up, what is the secret sauce that ensures a fulfilling workplace experience?
 How do you ensure that an overwhelming majority of your employees are truly engaged – in the sense that they would go on the limb for you?

 Arun Rao started FOCUS U in 2010, a company that conducts workshops on leadership, team building, and innovation.
 The company to date has 1252 clients with marquee clients like Google, Airbnb, Flipkart, and MakeMyTrip.
 FOCUS U has a 70% customer retention rate and the secret to this lies in the workplace experience at the company.
-The company abides by its culture philosophy and has built a close-knit team that are not only engaged but are willing to go to any lengths for the organization.
+The company abides by its cultural philosophy and has built a close-knit team that is not only engaged but is willing to go to any lengths for the organization.

 Arun Rao believes in five mantras to build the right workplace experience in an organization, backing it with this experience of what worked for FOCUS in the process,

 1) Hire for values: This is not a new insight.
 Yet as a start-up, for you to hire for values – you need to be clear on what your “core values” are.
 It is not just a nice-to-do exercise.
 As founders, it helps clarify where your North Star is – and it helps in bringing in employees who are a natural fit with the culture you are hoping to build.
 In the last 7 years, we can count the number of people who have left us on our fingers.